The differential graded Verlinde Formula and the Deligne Conjecture: The Hochschild chain complex of a modular category as differential graded conformal block for the torus

-The left and the right adjoint to the forgetful functor $U$ turn out to be intimately related to the distinguished invertible object $D$ of $\cat{C}$.
-This objects controls by \cite{eno-d} the quadruple dual of a finite tensor category through the \emph{Radford formula}
+The left and the right adjoint to the forgetful functor $U$ are intimately related to the distinguished invertible object $D$ of $\cat{C}$ introduced in~\cite{eno-d}.
+More precisely, there exist canonical natural isomorphisms $ L(D\otimes-) \cong R \cong L(-\otimes D)$ and $ R(D^{-1}\otimes -)\cong L \cong R (-\otimes D^{-1}) $ \cite[Lemma~4.7 \& Theorem~4.10]{shimizuunimodular}.

-that generalizes the classical result on the quadruple of the antipode of a Hopf algebra \cite{radford}.
-By \cite[Lemma~5.5]{shimizuunimodular} $D$ is the socle of the projective cover of the monoidal unit.
 A finite tensor category is called \emph{unimodular} if $D\cong I$.
+By the relation of $L$ and $R$, this is the case if and only if $L\cong R$, see again \cite[Theorem~4.10]{shimizuunimodular}.
+This allows us to define the Radford map (we justify the terminology through the comments after Proposition~\ref{propSmatrix}):